cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 #### Script initiation

-#### rnaseq-driver -- should be insensitive to changes in version. should be made available to run from within global env
+#### rnaseq-driver.sh -- should be insensitive to changes in version. should be made available to run from within global env

 The rnaseq-primer sctipt will expect
   -f fastq flag